Coffeyville, Kansas: Geography

 Coffeyville, specifically a spot just north of Coffeyville Country Club, is the default center starting point of Google Maps, being the accidental center point of the default starting map being displayed, which shows the 48 contiguous United States.
-(Lawrence, Kansas also claims to be the Google center as it has been the default mid point of the interactive 3D map Google Earth).
+(Lawrence, Kansas also claims to be the Google center as it has been the default midpoint of the interactive 3D map Google Earth).
 Other locations that are considered to be the geographic center of the contiguous United States are also in Kansas.

 According to the United States Census Bureau, the city has a total area of 7.43 sqmi, all land.

 Climate

 According to the Köppen Climate Classification system, Coffeyville has a humid subtropical climate, abbreviated "Cfa" on climate maps.
 The hottest temperature recorded in Coffeyville was 113 F on August 4, 2012, while the coldest temperature recorded was -22 F on February 10, 2011.
+The city falls within USDA plant hardiness zone 7a (0 to 5 F).